 Camp Sessions and Dates:

 How do you use technology in your daily life?
-In today’s Digital Age, with access to computers, cell phones, electricity, it is pretty easy to think that technology of the past was simple.
+In today’s Digital Age, with access to computers, cell phones and electricity, it is pretty easy to think that technology of the past was simple.
 In fact, people of the past figured out creative ways to move around, construct shelter, find food, and make tools that allowed them to thrive in their surroundings.
-In this week’s session, campers will practice survival methods and traditional skills that people in this area have been using for thousands of years.
+In this week’s session, campers will explore traditional technology and skills that people in this area have been using for thousands of years.